 The knowledge used by medicine people comes from other medicine people who came before them and handed down their 'medicine' to chosen ones.
 They train for many years and the medicine formulas, songs and other rites are handwritten in ledgers which have been handed down over time.

 It is unwise to try to interpret the Cherokee writing in these books and use them without the proper training.
 Most are written in cryptic fashion, leaving out major portions that the practitioner has learned verbally, written in code or even written backwards.

-Traditional Cherokees consult with medicine people for help with medical problems, dilemmas in their lives, or other problems.
+may consult with medicine people for help with medical problems, dilemmas in their lives or other problems.
 There are fewer Medicine People alive and practicing today, but those few are still known by traditionalists and others in Cherokee communities.
 It is not accepted for medicine people to advertise or make their services known in other ways.

 For information regarding culture and language, please contact: email@example.com